Terms of Service

 13. Damage, Breakage, Missing Items, and Claims Process

 Cleaning involves normal handling of household items and surfaces.
-Briance is not responsible for pre-existing damage, normal wear and tear, or items that are fragile, unstable, improperly installed, or not reasonably intended to be cleaned, moved, or handled.
+Pre-existing damage, normal wear and tear, and items that are fragile, unstable, improperly installed, or not reasonably intended to be cleaned, moved, or handled are outside the scope of any claim under this Section.

-For clarity, Briance does not perform a full pre-service inspection or photographic inventory of each home, fixture, surface, object, or pre-existing condition before every Visit.
-Briance does not undertake to identify, note, or photograph every scratch, stain, chip, mark, etching, pit, discoloration, loose fixture, finish defect, or other pre-existing condition.
-The absence of pre-service notes or photos does not create a presumption that Briance caused a later-reported condition.
+For clarity, no full pre-service inspection or photographic inventory of each home, fixture, surface, object, or pre-existing condition is performed before a Visit.
+There is no undertaking to identify, note, or photograph every scratch, stain, chip, mark, etching, pit, discoloration, loose fixture, finish defect, or other pre-existing condition.
+The absence of pre-service notes or photos does not create a presumption that a Visit caused a later-reported condition.

-Customers are responsible for securing valuables, cash, jewelry, and fragile or sentimental items prior to service.
-Customers must also clearly identify any items or areas that are fragile, high-value, or sentimental and provide instructions through Briance’s Official Channels (e.g., handle with extra care, clean in a specific way, or do not touch).
-If no such identification or instructions are provided, the customer acknowledges that Briance and the Home Manager may treat items as ordinary household items and proceed using reasonable professional judgment, and the customer accepts the risk associated with the absence of specific instructions.
+Customers are responsible for securing valuables, cash, jewelry, and fragile or sentimental items prior to a Visit.
+Customers should also clearly identify any items or areas that are fragile, high-value, or sentimental, and give instructions about them to their Provider (for example, handle with extra care, clean in a specific way, or do not touch).
+Where no such identification or instruction is given, items may be treated as ordinary household items, and the customer accepts the risk associated with the absence of specific instructions.

 Any concern regarding missing or damaged items must be reported to Briance through an Official Channel within forty-eight (48) hours of the Visit.
-For clarity, property-damage claims must include reasonably sufficient detail to permit review, including: the specific item or area at issue, the date of the Visit, when the condition was first noticed, a description of the alleged damage, and clear supporting photos where reasonably available.
+Property-damage claims must include reasonably sufficient detail to permit review, including: the specific item or area at issue, the date of the Visit, when the condition was first noticed, a description of the alleged damage, and clear supporting photos where reasonably available.
 Briance may request additional information, including close-up photos, wider context photos, prior repair history, proof of value, or access for inspection.
-Claims submitted outside this reporting window, or without sufficient information to permit reasonable investigation, may be denied.
+Claims submitted outside this reporting window may be denied.
+A claim submitted without sufficient information to permit reasonable investigation may also be denied.

-Where Briance determines that it is responsible for direct physical damage caused by the Services, Briance may, at its sole discretion and subject to applicable law: (a) re-clean the affected area, (b) repair the affected item, (c) arrange replacement where repair is not reasonable, or (d) reimburse the lesser of the reasonable repair cost or the item’s depreciated fair market value.
-Briance is not required to provide new-for-old replacement, upgrades, full-set replacement, matching compensation, reimbursement for sentimental value, or reimbursement for third-party work not approved by Briance in advance, except where required by law.
+Briance administers the resolution of a claim between the customer and the Provider.
+Briance is not the arbiter of fault between them and does not act as adjuster or mediator.
+Where a claim is resolved through the Platform, the resolution may consist of: (a) a return visit to the affected area, arranged with a Provider who accepts it, (b) repair of the affected item, (c) replacement where repair is not reasonable, or (d) reimbursement of the lesser of the reasonable repair cost or the item’s depreciated fair market value.
+New-for-old replacement, upgrades, full-set replacement, matching compensation, compensation for sentimental value, and reimbursement for third-party work not approved in advance are outside what is administered through the Platform, except where required by law.

 13.1 Briance Home Protection (Program Description)

-You authorize Briance to create and retain reasonable service records (including timestamps, checklists, and photos of service areas or specific issues when needed for quality assurance, claims handling, or billing disputes).
+You authorize Briance to create and retain reasonable booking and service records (including timestamps, checklists, and photos of service areas or specific issues when needed for claims handling or billing disputes).
 Briance will avoid capturing sensitive personal information where reasonably possible.

 13.3 Preservation of condition; inspection; no unauthorized repair

-The customer agrees to preserve the affected item or area in substantially the same condition for a reasonable period to allow Briance to review the claim, including by requesting photos, discussing the matter with the assigned Home Manager(s), and, where appropriate, arranging an inspection.
-Except where immediate action is reasonably necessary to prevent further damage or for safety reasons, the customer should not repair, replace, discard, materially alter, or commission third-party work on the affected item or area before giving Briance a reasonable opportunity to review the claim.
-If Briance is materially prejudiced in its investigation because the condition was altered, repaired, replaced, discarded, or insufficiently documented before review, Briance may deny or limit the claim to the fullest extent permitted by law.
+The customer agrees to preserve the affected item or area in substantially the same condition for a reasonable period to allow the claim to be reviewed, including by providing photos, having the matter brought to the Provider concerned, and, where appropriate, allowing an inspection.
+Except where immediate action is reasonably necessary to prevent further damage or for safety reasons, the customer should not repair, replace, discard, materially alter, or commission third-party work on the affected item or area before the claim has been reviewed.
+If the review is materially prejudiced because the condition was altered, repaired, replaced, discarded, or insufficiently documented, the claim may be denied or limited to the fullest extent permitted by law.

-For clarity, service-quality concerns such as residue, streaking, water spotting, missed areas, or cleaning results that may be corrected through additional wiping or re-cleaning do not, by themselves, constitute property damage claims.
-Such concerns may be addressed, if at all, under Section 14, unless there is evidence of direct physical damage caused by the Services.
+Service-quality concerns such as residue, streaking, water spotting, missed areas, or results that could be corrected through additional wiping or re-cleaning are not, by themselves, property-damage claims.
+They are handled under this Section 14, unless there is evidence of direct physical damage.

-If a Visit does not meet expectations, you must notify Briance through an Official Channel within forty-eight (48) hours of the Visit, with sufficient detail to allow us to evaluate the issue.
+If a Visit does not meet expectations, you must notify Briance through an Official Channel within forty-eight (48) hours of the Visit, with sufficient detail to allow the concern to be evaluated.

 Briance may request reasonable supporting information (including photos).